-- Integrate contextual, and social-identity-related factors throughout their application; - Consider how they will reach, ensure equitable inclusion of, and integrate the needs of groups that may face intersectional vulnerabilities (such as those related to age, disability, SOGIESC, religion, ethnicity, etc.) in assessment, programming, implementation, and reporting;
+• Integrate contextual, and social-identity-related factors (such as gender, age, ability, race, ethnicity, religion, sexual orientation, and socioeconomic status) throughout their application;

+- Consider how they will reach, ensure equitable protection and inclusion of, and integrate the needs of groups that may face intersectional vulnerabilities (such as those related to age, disability, SOGIESC1, religion, ethnicity, etc.) in assessment, programming, implementation, and reporting; - Propose activities that strengthen equal participation and feedback and do not exacerbate existing inequalities; and - Include examples from their earlier activities that demonstrate their experience integrating intersectionality and inclusion.